AdaCore/gnatstudio/docs/users_guide/extending.rst

     Regular expression to select a language category.
-Like :file:`<Keywords>` tags, if you specify multiple :file:`<Pattern>` tags, GPS will concatenate them into a single regular expression.
+Like :file:`<Keywords>` tags, if you specify multiple :file:`<Pattern>` tags, GNAT Studio will concatenate them into a single regular expression.

   * :file:`<Index>`